webmechanicx/radiogram/README.md

 ## Introduction

-Radiogram is a very small UI library (2kb after mini) that designed and written in pure javascript for auto styling native radio button.
-The only purpose of ~~Radiogram.~~***expose*** a dead simple way to style `Radio Button` ***in minimum afford and time***.
+Radiogram is a very small (2kb after mini) JS Utility that designed and written in pure javascript to expose a custom looks on native radio buttons. ***"DON'T GET MISS UNDERSTOOD"*** because this utility does not work like the traditional style as seem  many over the internet.

+## Advantage:
+1. ***in minimum afford and time*** you get stylist Radio Button using any of your existing system/frameworks/web assets
+2. ***(Freedom always your)*** Pick an idea, load your structure and expose on the fly.
+2. Zero Dependency.
+3. No Complex Configuration.
+Because it is really really very small utility.
+4. Execute for almost any version of the browser.
+5. You can implement CHECK BOX same way by adding yourself as a Contributor...

 Radiogram never interferes with other element and style in same page/document and doesn’t even conflict with other radio type’s element.
-It generates new radio button on the fly based on your own given structure and style ***(Freedom always your)***.
+It generates new radio button on the fly based on your own given structure and style .

 What is happening then behind the scene – Just taking two parameters call `selector` that must be unique and another parameter call `object` or `obj or whatever` in an object literal form.
 This object will contain two types of key – `name:` where value is a string and `layout:` where values defined as an array of strings.
 Perhaps `Still Freedom is your`.